 According to smartphone usage statistics, in the UK, mobile marketing is unthinkable without social media and vice versa.
 Notably, most of Facebook’s revenue (over 94%) comes from ad revenue, and most of this ad viewership (70%) comes from mobile users.

-Luckily for social media platforms (and affiliated advertisers), the number of UK social media users grew by 2.3 million between 2020 and 2021.
+Luckily for social media platforms (and affiliated advertisers), the number of UK social media users grew to over 53 million.

-Mobile marketing statistics in 2021 show a significant increase in digital ad spend compared to 2020, spending around £15.08 billion.
+Mobile marketing statistics show a significant increase in digital ad spend compared to 2020, spending around £15.08 billion.
 In 2019, mobile advertising was already the larger part of digital ad spending, with 56% in the UK.
-Since the pandemic, however, with more of the world shifting online, 2021 is taking the digital advertising market by storm.
+With more of the world shifting online, 2022 is taking the digital advertising market by storm.

 The Bottom Line

 Mobile marketing is as personal as marketing gets.
-With devices in our hands for hours on end, no matter the time of day, it’s the best place to reach us.
+With devices in our hands for hours on end, it’s the best place to reach us no matter the time of day.
 With personalised ads and hyperlocal marketing available to us at any time of day, mobile ad development is every marketer’s dream.
-As the usage of social media, mobile commerce, and mobile gaming only increases, mobile marketing is set to grow only more expansive and sophisticated, as well.
+As the usage of social media, mobile commerce, and mobile gaming only increases, mobile marketing growth has a pretty certain future.

 What percentage of searches are performed on mobile devices?
 (What percentage of Google searches are mobile?)